Taxation: Efficiency and Equity

 Taxation is a system that governments use to collect taxes from people and businesses, based on their income, assets, or transaction values.
 The primary purpose of taxation is to raise revenue for the government, although the government does use taxes to promote beneficial activities, such as starting a business or getting an education, or to limit undesirable behavior, such as smoking and drinking alcoholic beverages.

-Taxpayers do not like to take the time and effort to comply with the tax code nor do they want to pay taxes.
+Taxpayers dislike taking the time and effort to comply with the tax code and they certainly hate paying the taxes.
 To palliate the effects of taxation on the people, tax policy, at least nominally, strives to achieve 2 objectives: efficiency and equity.

 Besides trying to promote or limit certain activities, much of the complexity of the tax code results from Congress giving preferential treatment to particular groups, especially the wealthy and businesses.
 This preferential treatment is provided not only in the way that the tax is structured, but also in the form of tax loopholes, which allows taxpayers to take advantage of weaknesses in how the laws are actually worded to circumvent them, thus lowering their taxes in a way that Congress may or may not have intended.